suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

         * "grid": forces grid based search over the parameter space, but otherwise functions similar to "variant generator"
         * "variant_generator": grid and random based search of the parameter space (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
         * "random": grid and random based search of the parameter space (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
-        * "axe": optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
+        * "axe": Ax optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
-        * "bayesopt": optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
+        * "bayesopt": Bayesian optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
-        * "hyperopt": optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
+        * "hyperopt": Hyper optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
-        * "bohb": optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
+        * "bohb": Bayesian Optimization HyperBand algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
-        * "nevergrad": optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
+        * "nevergrad": Nevergrad optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
-        * "optuna": optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
+        * "optuna": Optuna hyperparameter optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
-        * "hebo": optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
+        * "hebo": Heteroscedastic Evolutionary Bayesian Optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
-        * "sigopt": optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
-        * "zoopt": optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)
+        * "zoopt": Derivateive-free optimization algorithm (see: https://docs.ray.io/en/latest/tune/api/suggestion.html)

 * **label**: a label for the search, used for output file naming

 * **output_path**: the directory for storing generated files, can be a relative or absolute path

-* **checkpoint_path**: the directory for storing internal ray checkpoint files (maintained by ``ray.tune``)in case the search needs to be restored, can be a relative or absolute path.
+* **checkpoint_path**: the directory for storing internal ray checkpoint files (maintained by ``ray.tune``) in case the search needs to be restored; can be a relative or absolute path.
 This checkpoint path maintains search state and allows for restoring searches.
 On successful completion of a search, the default behavior of the search is to delete the checkpoint directory.

 * **max_concurrent**: the number of concurrent trials to run at one time